Admissions

 Admissions Information

-Because HDO Master’s students bring diverse strengths and experiences to the graduate program, the admissions committee carefully considers all criteria supporting a candidate’s application.
+Because HDO Master’s students bring an array of strengths and experiences to the graduate program, the admissions committee carefully considers all criteria supporting a candidate’s application.

 A Completed Application Includes:

-A résumé or CV detailing relevant work and academic experiencer
+• A résumé or CV detailing relevant work and academic experience

 Application Instructions